Back to all articles

 What Survivors of Veterans Need to Know About DIC and SBP

 Surviving spouses of veterans may qualify for DIC and SBP.
-Learn 2026 rates, eligibility rules, and how the widow's tax elimination affects your payments.
+Learn current rates, eligibility rules, and how the widow's tax elimination affects your payments.

 When a veteran passes away, surviving spouses and dependent children may qualify for two important VA-related benefits: Dependency and Indemnity Compensation (DIC) and the Survivor Benefit Plan (SBP).
 Understanding how these programs work together can make a significant financial difference for surviving families.

-This article explains DIC and SBP in plain English, including 2026 rates and the important changes that took effect in recent years.
+This article explains DIC and SBP in plain English, including current rates and the important changes that took effect in recent years.

 What is Dependency and Indemnity Compensation (DIC)

-DIC is a monthly tax-free payment from the VA to eligible survivors of veterans who died from a service-connected condition or who had a VA disability rating of 100 percent at the time of death (with certain other qualifying factors).
+DIC is a monthly tax-free payment from the VA to eligible survivors of veterans who died from a service-connected condition or who had a VA disability rating of 100 percent at the time of death, subject to certain other qualifying factors.

-- The veteran’s death must be service-connected or the veteran must have met the 100 percent rating threshold for at least 10 years before death (or other qualifying periods).
+To qualify, the veteran's death must be service-connected, or the veteran must have met the 100 percent rating threshold for at least 10 years before death, or another qualifying period.
+Eligible recipients include the surviving spouse, unmarried children under age 18, or up to 23 if in school, or other qualifying dependents.

-In 2026 the base monthly DIC rate for a surviving spouse is $1,699.36.
-Additional amounts may apply for children or other dependents.
-The payment is adjusted annually for cost-of-living increases.
+Check VA.gov for the current base monthly DIC rate for a surviving spouse, since it is adjusted annually for cost-of-living increases.
+Additional amounts may apply for children or other dependents on top of that base rate.

 What is the Survivor Benefit Plan (SBP)

 SBP is a Department of Defense program that provides a monthly annuity to survivors of retired military members.
-It is paid from the veteran’s retirement pay while the veteran is alive (through premium deductions) and continues to the survivor after death.
+It is funded through premium deductions from the veteran's retirement pay while the veteran is alive, and it continues to the survivor after death.

 How DIC and SBP work together: the widow's tax is gone

-Before January 2023, when a survivor received both DIC and SBP, the SBP payment was reduced dollar-for-dollar by the amount of DIC (known as the “widow’s tax”).
-This offset often left survivors with little or no SBP payment.
+Before January 2023, when a survivor received both DIC and SBP, the SBP payment was reduced dollar-for-dollar by the amount of DIC, a reduction commonly known as the widow's tax.
+This offset often left survivors with little or no SBP payment despite having paid premiums for it throughout the veteran's retirement.

-Since January 2023 the offset has been fully eliminated.
+Since January 2023, the offset has been fully eliminated.
 Survivors who qualify for both programs now receive the full DIC payment plus the full SBP annuity with no reduction.
-This change applies retroactively in many cases, and the VA and DFAS have been processing adjustments.
+This change applies retroactively in many cases, and the VA and DFAS have been processing the resulting adjustments.

 Additional benefits for survivors